How to sew corners with the serger?

 Comment coudre des angles avec la surjeteuse ?

-Making a corner with the overlocker is one of the first challenges encountered when starting with this machine.
-Between the knife, speed, and fabric movement, you quickly wonder if it is really possible to overlock a corner neatly or to turn on the overlocker without damaging your work.
-Good news: yes, it is entirely doable, even for a beginner, provided you know the right method.
+Making an angle on a serger is one of the first challenges encountered when starting with this machine.
+Between the knife, speed, and fabric movement, you quickly wonder if it’s really possible to serge a corner neatly or to turn on the serger without damaging your work.
+Good news: yes, it’s entirely doable, even for a beginner, as long as you know the right method.

-In this introduction, you will understand in a few lines what makes corners tricky and how this guide will help you succeed easily.
-The goal is simple: to show you how to get sharp corners, whether for an outside or inside corner, thanks to step-by-step techniques, clear explanations, and overlocker corner tips accessible to everyone.
+In this introduction, you will understand in a few lines what makes angles tricky and how this guide will help you succeed easily.
+The goal is simple: to show you how to achieve sharp angles, whether for an outside or inside corner, using step-by-step techniques, clear explanations, and serger angle tips accessible to everyone.

-Throughout the article, you will also discover a sewing guide for overlocking corners, common mistakes to avoid, adjustment tips, and even a bonus to go further.
-Whether you still doubt or wonder can you sew a corner with the overlocker?, you will find here all the answers to gain confidence and improve your finishes.
+Throughout the article, you will also discover a sewing guide for serging angles, common mistakes to avoid, adjustment tips, and even a bonus to go further.
+Whether you still doubt or wonder can you sew an angle on a serger?, you will find all the answers here to build confidence and improve your finishes.

-Can you really make a corner with the overlocker?
+Can you really make an angle on a serger?

-Making a corner with the overlocker often seems impossible when starting out: between the knife, sewing speed, and the difficulty of turning on the overlocker, one quickly imagines that this machine can only work in a straight line.
-However, with the right method, it is entirely possible to create sharp, clean, and regular corners.
+Making an angle on a serger often seems impossible when starting out: between the knife, sewing speed, and the difficulty of turning on the serger, it’s easy to imagine that this machine can only sew in a straight line.
+Yet, with the right method, it is entirely possible to create sharp, clean, and even angles.

 Real limits and common myths

-Contrary to what many think, the presence of two needles does not make corners impossible: it is perfectly possible, even with two needles, to form a beautiful clean corner, as long as the pivot steps and the slight extension at the corner are respected.
+Contrary to what many think, having two needles does not make angles impossible: it is entirely possible, even with two needles, to create a neat, clean angle, as long as you follow the pivot steps and the slight overlap at the corner.
 The only real limits come from a lack of technique, not the machine itself.
-Correct threading is essential: find here the essential steps.
+Correct threading is essential: find the essential steps here.

-How to make an outside corner on the overlock machine.
+How to make an outer corner with the serger.

-Making an outside corner is the simplest method for beginners, as it allows learning the pivot movement without fabric constraints.
-With precise handling and a few essential steps, you can achieve a clean, neat, and perfectly regular corner on the overlock machine, even if you are a beginner.
+Making an outer corner is the simplest method for beginners because it allows you to learn the pivot movement without fabric constraints.
+With precise handling and a few essential steps, you can get a clean, sharp, and perfectly even corner on the serger, even if you are new to it.

 Step-by-step detailed instructions

-To successfully make an outside corner on the overlock machine, the key is to make a clean and controlled pivot.
+To achieve a clean outer corner with the serger, the key is to make a neat, controlled pivot.
 Here is the complete method, accessible even if you are a beginner:

-Sew straight ahead and let the machine overlock the equivalent of one stitch beyond the fabric edge.
-This small extension is essential: it creates the necessary space for the loops to reposition correctly during the pivot. serger sewing
+Sew straight ahead and let the machine serge about one stitch length beyond the fabric edge.
+This small extension is essential: it creates the space needed for the loops to reposition correctly during the pivot. serger sewing

 2. Raise the needles

 When you are just past the fabric edge, stop the machine and raise the needles to the highest position using the handwheel.
-This frees the fabric and prevents any unwanted tension during the turn.
-Overlock machine with needles raised
+This frees the fabric and prevents any unwanted tension during the turn. serger with needles raised

 3. Loosen the needle threads

-Gently pull a few centimeters of thread forward to release the tension of the needle threads.
-This step prevents the stitches from tightening or deforming when repositioning your work.
+Gently pull a few centimeters of thread forward to release the needle thread tension.
+This step prevents the stitches from tightening or distorting when repositioning your work.

 4. Lift the presser foot

-Then lift the presser foot: this completely frees the fabric and allows you to handle it without forcing.
-The movement should be smooth and without resistance.
+Next, lift the presser foot: this completely frees the fabric and allows you to handle it without resistance.
+The movement should be smooth and effortless.

-5. Remove then reposition the fabric on the other side of the corner
+5. Remove and then reposition the fabric on the other side of the corner

-Gently slide the fabric out from under the foot, then realign it with the next edge to be overlocked.
-Make sure to position the fabric straight, exactly as if you were starting a new seam, but maintaining the continuity of the overlock.
-Overlock machine corner
+Gently slide the fabric out from under the foot, then realign it with the next edge to be serged.
+Make sure to position the fabric straight, exactly as if you were starting a new seam, while maintaining the continuity of the serging. outer corner with the serger

-Once the fabric is properly repositioned, just lower the foot, resume sewing, and admire a clean and neat outer corner.
+Once the fabric is properly repositioned, all that remains is to lower the presser foot, resume sewing, and admire a clean, sharp outer corner.

-Serging an inner corner looks more intimidating at first than an outer corner: the fabric sinks inward, the knife seems ready to cut too much, and you fear damaging your work.
-Yet, with the right method and some visual guides, it is entirely possible to serge an inner corner cleanly, without holes or overcutting, even if you are a beginner.
+Serging an internal corner can seem more intimidating than an external corner at first: the fabric folds inward, the knife looks ready to cut too much, and you worry about damaging your work.
+Yet, with the right method and some visual guides, it’s entirely possible to serge a clean internal corner without holes or overcuts, even if you’re a beginner.

-The inner corner requires special handling because the serger knife naturally tends to “bite” into the fabric where it folds inward.
+The internal corner requires special handling because the serger knife naturally tends to “bite” into the fabric where it folds inward.
 To avoid cutting too far into the corner, it is essential to fold the fabric before the other side of the corner reaches under the knife.
-This fold keeps the edge flat and aligned with the cutting mark while preserving the shape of the corner.
-Without this preparation, you risk quickly creating a hole, a too deep notch, or an irregular corner that is hard to fix.
+This fold keeps the edge flat and aligned with the cutting mark while preserving the corner’s shape.
+Without this preparation, you risk quickly creating a hole, a cut that’s too deep, or an uneven corner that’s hard to fix.

-Follow these steps in order to get a neat and controlled inner corner:
+Follow these steps in order to achieve a clean, controlled internal corner:

 1. Fold the fabric to make it straight and flat

-Before reaching the corner, fold the fabric so that the edge forms a straight line and lies flat along the mark before the knife.
+Before reaching the corner, fold the fabric so that the edge forms a straight, flat line along the mark before the knife.
 The idea is to “make the corner invisible” by creating a continuous line for the machine. serger sewing a concave corner

 2. Sew / serge up to the fold

-Sew forward serging until you reach exactly the fold.
-Stop as soon as the knife reaches this fold, without going beyond it, to maintain control over the cut. sew an internal corner serger
+Sew forward with the serger until you reach exactly the fold.
+Stop as soon as the knife reaches this fold, without going past it, to maintain control over the cut. sewing an internal corner with a serger

 3. Lift the needles and loosen the threads